 - Your cell phone must be compatible with an eSIM card.
-Also, check that your cell phone is supported by the carrier or eSIM card provider.
+Also, check that the carrier or eSIM card provider supports your cell phone.
 The iPhone XR and later models are compatible with most providers.

 - You need an email address to receive your eSIM.

-- You need internet connection to activate your eSIM.
-Your eSIM profile will be downloaded from the provider after scanning the QR code or installation code.
+- You need an internet connection to activate your eSIM.
+After scanning the QR code or installation code, your eSIM profile will be downloaded from the provider.

 - Some providers will ask you to install their app to download the eSIM.